giraffe-fsharp/Giraffe/README.md

     ]
 ```

-### portRoute
+### routePorts

-If your web server is listening to multiple ports through `WebHost.UseUrls` then you can use the `portRoute` HttpHandler to easily filter incoming requests based on their port by providing a list of port number and HttpHandler (`(int * HttpHandler) list`).
+If your web server is listening to multiple ports through `WebHost.UseUrls` then you can use the `routePorts` HttpHandler to easily filter incoming requests based on their port by providing a list of port number and HttpHandler (`(int * HttpHandler) list`).

 #### Example
 ```fsharp